What's In Pfizer's COVID-19 Vaccine?

 After months of speculation, we've come to a point where a COVID-19 vaccine is actually within our reach.
-Just one week ago, the U.K. announced emergency use authorization (EUA) for Pfizer and BioNTech's coronavirus vaccine — and the U.S. is right on their heels with a decision expected as early as this weekend.
+The first Pfizer vaccines, some 30,000 doses, arrived in Canada Sunday night.
+It's incredibly promising, but despite approval from the Canadian government (for use on people over 16), people have a lot of questions.

-It's incredibly promising, but people are still wary.
-Despite the FDA's 53-page briefing showing the vaccine's safety and effectiveness, nearly 40% of Americans said they definitely or probably would not get a vaccine.
-But roughly half of that group said they might change their minds if others get it first and more information became available, according to a Pew Research survey conducted on 12,648 adults in November.
+The good news is that we do have more information about the Pfizer-BioNTech COVID-19 vaccine than people think.
+It uses modified messenger RNA (mRNA) which is genetic material our cells use to read proteins.
+Specifically, the vaccine contains the mRNA of what's known as spike protein, which is located on the surface of the SARS-CoV-2 virus and is what it uses to invade host cells, says Carlos Malvestutto, MD, MPH, who specializes in infectious disease at The Ohio State University Wexner Medical Center.
+The novel coronavirus uses spike protein like a key to gain entry to our cells; once inside, the virus is free to replicate, making us sick.

 Advertisement